Höðr: Gesta Danorum

-In Gesta Danorum Hotherus is a human hero of the Danish and Swedish royal lines.
-He is gifted in swimming, archery, fighting and music and Nanna, daughter of King Gevarus falls in love with him.
+In Gesta Danorum by Saxo Grammaticus, Hotherus is a human hero of the Danish and Swedish royal lines.
+He is the son of Hothbrodd (or Hodbrodd) and brother of Athisl, both Kings of Sweden before him.
+Hotherus himself became ruler of both Sweden and Denmark after the death of the usurper Hiartuar, but most of the story about him as related in Gesta Danorum relates to his early life before becoming king.

+Hotherus is gifted in swimming, archery, fighting and music and Nanna, daughter of King Gevarus falls in love with him.
 But at the same time Balderus, son of Othinus, has caught sight of Nanna bathing and fallen violently in love with her.
 He resolves to slay Hotherus, his rival.
 Out hunting, Hotherus is led astray by a mist and meets wood-maidens who control the fortunes of war.
 They warn him that Balderus has designs on Nanna but also tell him that he shouldn't attack him in battle since he is a demigod.
 Hotherus goes to consult with King Gevarus and asks him for his daughter.
 The king replies that he would gladly favour him but that Balderus has already made a like request and he does not want to incur his wrath.
 Gevarus tells Hotherus that Balderus is invincible but that he knows of one weapon which can defeat him, a sword kept by Mimingus, the satyr of the woods.
 Mimingus also has another magical artifact, a bracelet that increases the wealth of its owner.
 Riding through a region of extraordinary cold in a carriage drawn by reindeer, Hotherus captures the satyr with a clever ruse and forces him to yield his artifacts.

 Hearing about Hotherus's artifacts, Gelderus, king of Saxony, equips a fleet to attack him.
 Gevarus warns Hotherus of this and tells him where to meet Gelderus in battle.
 When the battle is joined, Hotherus and his men save their missiles while defending themselves against those of the enemy with a testudo formation.
 With his missiles exhausted, Gelderus is forced to sue for peace.
 He is treated mercifully by Hotherus and becomes his ally.
 Hotherus then gains another ally with his eloquent oratory by helping King Helgo of Hålogaland win a bride.

-Meanwhile, Balderus enters the country of king Gevarus armed and sues for Nanna.
+Meanwhile, Balderus enters the country of King Gevarus armed and sues for Nanna.
 Gevarus tells him to learn Nanna's own mind.
 Balderus addresses her with cajoling words but is refused.
 Nanna tells him that because of the great difference in their nature and stature, since he is a demigod, they are not suitable for marriage.